calchiwo/WodiC/README.md

 I've always wanted a calculator that you can speak your math problems to, and it solves it instantly, even offline.

-That's one of the reasons that led me to built WodiC Voice Calculator

 try it here: **https://wodic.vercel.app**

 ---

 ## Overview

-WodiC is a voice driven scientific calculator that runs entirely in the browser.

-The app captures spoken math input using the Web Speech API, converts speech to text in real time, then parses the text into a structured mathematical expression.
+WodiC Voice Calculator app captures spoken math input using the Web Speech API, converts speech to text in real time, then parses the text into a structured mathematical expression.
 That expression flows through a deterministic evaluation layer that handles arithmetic, scientific functions, and constants without relying on a backend service.

 Computation happens locally on the device.
 This design enables full offline support once the app is installed.